 Full text access to 1,000+ film scripts from 1903 to 2006, with PDF versions as available.
 Includes the ability to search by writer, director, scene, race, nationality, age, subject, year of writing, and other elements.

-CLCD contains more than 150,000 full-text reviews of children?s books, multimedia and other publication formats.
+CLCD contains more than 150,000 full-text reviews of children's books, multimedia, and other publication formats.
 Reviews are from 27 major sources such as Booklist, Horn Book Magazine, and Kirkus Reviews.
-In addition, the interface links to authoritative web resources and offers access to curriculum guides and lesson plans.
+In addition, the content includes over one million fiction/non-fiction titles, thousands of awards, author/title links, authoritative web resources, lesson plans, and teaching guides.

 This resource contains digitized images of nearly every extant book, pamphlet, and broadside published in America from 1639 to 1800.
 Early American Imprints consists of more than 36,000 works and 2,400,000 images; it is an important resource for information about every aspect of life in seventeenth and eighteenth-century America.